skeezicsb/PERQemu/PERQemu/Readme-source.txt

       list, as source code and schematics are unavailable;

-    - The "MFMDiskController" and "SMDController" classes will someday provide support for Disk5Inch and DiskSMD devices (on PERQ-2 models).
+    - The "MFMDiskController" and "SMDController" classes will someday provide support for Disk5Inch and DiskSMD devices (on PERQ-2/T2 and T4 models).

 Several tape drives will also be supported, but PERQemu does not yet emulate the controllers for these.
 Tape media will be accessed through the PERQmedia